tsdat/aws-template/README.md

 ### **4. Install Docker**

 We use a Docker container with VSCode to make setting up your development environment a snap.
-We assume users have a basic familarity with Docker containers.
+We assume users have a basic familiarity with Docker containers.
 If you are new to Docker, there are many free online tutorials to get you started.

 *NOTE: Because Docker Desktop can be flaky, especially on Windows, we recommend not using it.